londonaicentre/nlptakehome/README.md

 1) Using `train.json`, please write a pipeline that fine-tunes a model to predict the correct label(s).
 Save training metrics to a readable file.
 2) Please use the model to predict on `predict.json`, and save the outputs.
-3) Pipeline components should be triggered via `.py` files
+3) Pipeline components should be run via `.py` files

 You do *not* need to reach any minimum performance metrics for this task!